dunnker/tetris-piston/README.md

 I know the world doesn't need another Tetris clone, however this is a good learning project for me because I've implemented this game in several other languages (Delphi, C#, C++), so it's mostly a matter of translation.
 But it's also an opportunity to compare Rust to these other languages.

+The game has the following features:

+* Level difficulty similar to other tetris games
+* Scoring based on number of rows completed with bonuses for completing groups of rows at once
+* Can preview the next tetromino to appear on the board
+* Ghost tetromino lets you know where the current tetromino will be dropped
+* Wall kick feature automatically shifts the current tetromino to the left or right when rotating next to the side walls

+### Building the project

 Assuming you already have Rust installed, to build the game unzip the source code and from a command prompt enter:

 cargo build